taoensso/telemere/wiki/6-FAQ.md

 **My subjective thoughts**:

-Mulog is an awesome, well-designed library with quality documentation and a solid API.
+μ/log is an awesome, well-designed library with quality documentation and a solid API.
 It's **absolutely worth checking out** - you may well prefer it to Telemere!

 The two libraries have many shared capabilities and objectives.